 Pruning

-When it comes to pruning your hydrangea, it is important to know that Strawberry Sundae, like the other panicle hydrangeas, blooms on new wood.
-The best time to prune it is in the late fall.
+It is important to know that Strawberry Sundae blooms on new wood.
+The best time to prune is in late fall.
 Wait at least two weeks after the plant has dropped all its leaves.
-You can also prune it in the early spring just before the plant starts to leaf out.
+You can also prune in early spring before it starts to leaf out.

 Propagating